Supreme Court rules carbon tax constitutional after invoking 'We're All Gonna Fucking Die' principle - The Beaverton

 Supreme Court rules carbon tax constitutional after invoking ‘We’re All Gonna Fucking Die’ principle

-– The Supreme Court of held that ’s imposition of the was constitutional as a result of the little known ‘if we don’t do something we’re gonna be real fucking dead real fucking soon’ legal principle.
+– The of Canada held that Justin ’s imposition of the carbon tax was constitutional as a result of the little known ‘if we don’t do something we’re gonna be real fucking dead real fucking soon’ legal principle.

 “Like , the grim spectre of death does not respect provincial borders.
 For example: all efforts to get him to speak French when he collects souls from have failed terribly,” said Wagner.